Z-Room , Zombie Survival Game

 Overview

-Z-Room is a 3D zombie survival game developed in Unity, showcasing the practical application of C# object-oriented programming for real-time systems design.
+Z-Room is a 3D zombie survival game developed in Unity, created to apply C# object-oriented programming in a real-time gameplay setting.

 Problem